good annuity

 A Good Annuity in a Brokerage Account, a Pre-Tax Account, or a Roth?

 Remember, there are different account types.
-For example, there are non-qualified (also called taxable or brokerage accounts) and qualified accounts (pre-tax retirement accounts).
+For example, there are non-qualified (also called taxable or brokerage accounts) and qualified (pre-tax retirement accounts) accounts.
 And don’t forget Roth, though you need to be careful before putting a good annuity inside a Roth account.

 With a brokerage SPIA, only part of the income is taxable annually.
 Eventually (hopefully), you get your basis (that is, your original investment) back, and then the pure “growth” becomes fully taxable from then on.
 The insurance company calculates an exclusion ratio for you, which dictates how much you must pay each year in taxes.
 You don’t have to do the math, but taxation can get complicated.